zzyuanyi/CNN_mnist/README.md

 # CNN_mnist
-Refer to the convolutional neural network written by https://blog.csdn.net/shandianfengfan/article/details/115423664 for recognising handwritten digits dataset, the accuracy fluctuates from 60% to 40%, newly added the function of saving model parameters and loading model parameters.
+Refer to the convolutional neural network written by https://blog.csdn.net/shandianfengfan/article/details/115423664 for recognising handwritten digits dataset, the accuracy fluctuates from 60% to 40%, newly added the function of saving model parameters and loading model parameters.At the same time to get rid of the OpenCv library calls, the relevant functions and methods in the base library based on the implementation of the C + + language